skandhvinayakhashone/dbthruspeech/README.md

 # dbthruspeech

-Pull records from MongDB using Fuzzy Logic, KNN and Google gTTS API
+Pull records from MongDB using Fuzzy Logic, KNN and Google gTTS API with audio feedback

 Dependencies: